 Leah Cooper, Co-Artistic Director* (she/her), has been directing, producing, and managing in theater for over 30 years.
-Locally, she has directed for Park Square Theatre, History Theatre, Commonweal Theatre, Gremlin Theater, 20% Theatre, Theatre in the Round, Shakespearean Youth Theatre, The Playwrights Center, and for the Breaking Ice (diversity and inclusion) program at Pillsbury House & Theatre.
+Locally, she has directed for Rough Magic, Park Square Theatre, History Theatre, Commonweal Theatre, Gremlin Theater, 20% Theatre, Theatre in the Round, Shakespearean Youth Theatre, The Playwrights Center, and for the Breaking Ice (diversity and inclusion) program at Pillsbury House & Theatre.
 She was the first Executive Director of the MN Theater Alliance serving over 450 theaters across the state, co-founding partner at MinnesotaPlaylist.com, and Executive Director at the MN Fringe Festival.
-Leah is also a facilitator and consultant in community engagement and organizational development, and she serves on the board of directors for the Department of Public Transformation, an artist-led organization that works locally and relationally to develop creative strategies for increased community connection, civic engagement, and equitable participation in rural places.
+Leah is also a facilitator and consultant in community engagement and organizational development, and she serves on the board of directors for the Department of Public Transformation.
 Prior to working full time in the arts, she spent 10 years in the corporate sector as a software engineer and business consultant.
-Other loves include gardening, cooking, yoga, bicycling, and hanging out with good friends.
-She’s done a wide variety of things, but the unifying theme to her passion is inclusive creativity and creative inclusivity, and her favorite quote is, “In a gentle way, you can shake the world.” – Mohandas Gandhi
+She’s done a wide variety of things, but the unifying theme to her passion is inclusive creativity and creative inclusivity.

-Becky Dale, Ensemble Member (she/her), was the composer of original music for Wonderlust’s Capitol Play Project.
-She also participated as a community member in the Adoption Play Project and the Overachiever Web Series.
-Other community-engaged theater work she has done includes composing music for Cornerstone Theater Company’s touring production of California The Tempest, Cornerstone’s downtown LA production of Attraction, and founding, producing and composing for the West Side Theater Project, a community-engaged effort that staged three shows: The West Side on the South Side, Phanton of the Kitchen, and Once Upon a River.
-Some of her other Theater composing credits include Nautilus Music Theater’s Sister Stories, Ten Thousand Things Theater’s The Furies and Caucasian Chalk Circle.
-Geva Theater, the Playwright’s Center and others have also performed her work.
-Her theatrical scores include settings of Brecht, Aeschylus, and several living playwrights, Alison Carey, Naomi Wallace, and Page Leong among them.
-Nautilus’ Composer Librettist Studio and Wesley Balk Opera Music Theater Institute, Cornerstone Theater Company’s Institute, and several years study with composer Libby Larsen were foundational experiences in her artistic journey.
-She is also a coach, a parent, a bicycler and on staff at Minnesota Communities Caring for Children.
+Becky Dale (she/her), was the composer of original music for Wonderlust’s Lost & Found and The Capitol Play Project, and wrote and composed one of the Hopscotch Pandemic Pop-up Plays.
+She also worked with community members to co-compose original music for Wonderlust’s Look Again: The Normandale Play Project, and The Labyrinth and the Minotaur: The Incarceration Play Project .
+She participated as a community member in the Adoption Play Project and the Overachiever Web Series.
+Other community-engaged theater work she has done includes composing music for Cornerstone Theater Company’s touring production of California The Tempest, Cornerstone’s downtown LA production of Attraction, and founding, producing and composing for the West Side Theater Project, a community-engaged effort that staged three shows.
+Some of her other theater composing credits include Nautilus Music Theater’s Sister Stories, Ten Thousand Things Theater’s The Furies and Caucasian Chalk Circle.

 Megan Kim, Ensemble Member (she/her), Megan Kim is a graduate of The American Musical and Dramatic Academy-Los Angeles.
 She spent 9 years acting and singing in LA performing at various venues such as the Ford Amphitheatre and Fullerton Civic Light Opera, before returning to the Twin Cities.
 She is a company member with Wonderlust Productions.
-She performed in In My Heart: The Adoption Play Project, Our House: The Capitol Play Project and the OverAchievers Web Series and was the assistant director for Look Again: The Normandale Play Project.
+She performed in Lost & Found, The Incarceration Play Project, Hopscotch, Contact Tracing, The Capitol Play Project, Overachievers Web Series, The Adoption Play Project, and was the assistant director for Look Again: The Normandale Play Project.
 Other theatre credits include: Artistry, Smartmouth Comedy, Freshwater Theatre, Theatre Unbound and Nautilus Music-Theater.
 She also performs with Pillsbury House + Theatre’s Breaking Ice program.

-Kari Olk, Ensemble Member (she/her), stage managed The Capitol Play Project and was the production manager for The Overachievers Webseries.
+Kari Olk, Ensemble Member (she/her), co-directed Contact Tracing, stage managed The Capitol Play Project, and was the production manager for The Overachievers Web Series.
 She graduated from the University of San Francisco with a degree in performing arts and social justice in 2015.
 She has been directing and acting in plays since she was a kid.
 As an adult she has stage managed with the University of Minnesota BFA/Guthrie Training Program, assistant directed with Theatre Latté Da, and run programming for Twin Cities Theater Camp, and Cristo Rey Jesuit High School.
-She currently works at Pillsbury House + Theatre as the director of the Chicago Avenue Project.
+She also directed the Chicago Avenue Project for several years at Pillsbury House + Theatre.
 Kari believes in theater that generates new ideas, empowers new voices and sparks creativity.
+She is currently on hiatus from the company while she completes a graduate degree in Applied Theatre at City University of New York.

 Mary Beidler Gearen, Board Member (she/her) is an award-winning theater actor, director and producer.
 She is a trustee at the College of Wooster, in Ohio, and serves locally on the boards of Playwrights’ Center and the Summit Hill Association.
 Mary received a Drama Desk Award as a coproducer of Latte Da’s “All is Calm – the Christmas Truce of 1914,” in its off-Broadway run.
 She has a brand new musical, “SKATES – the Musical” on “Covid hold” in Chicago.
 Mary has enjoyed film and commercial work, and enjoys editing/opining on scripts, screenplays and books.
 She favors new work development in all aspects of her career and supports numerous Twin Cities arts organizations that create it.
 Mary loves to travel and does so with gusto whether towing her tiny Scamp travel trailer to the national parks, exploring the Scottish Highlands, or delving into the canyons of New York City.
 She looks forward to learning more about the Wonderlust odyssey.